jingyiliu/JointCode.Shuttle/README.md

             // 该对象用于与其他 AppDomain 中的 ShuttleDomain 对象通信。
             // Creating a ShuttleDomain instance in default AppDomain.
             // Actually, we needs to create one and only one ShuttleDomain instance in every AppDomains.
-            // The ShuttleDomain instance communicates with other ShuttleDomain instances in other AppDomains. var str = Guid.NewGuid().ToString();
+            // The ShuttleDomain instances communicates with each other across AppDomains. var str = Guid.NewGuid().ToString();
             var shuttleDomain = ShuttleDomainHelper.Create(str, str);